Kaprun Sightseeing Walk (Self Guided), Zell am See

 Sight(s) Featured in This Guide:

-• Burg Kaprun
+- Burg Kaprun (Kaprun Castle)

-• St. Margaretha Pfarrkirche
+- St. Margaretha Pfarrkirche (St. Margaret Parish Church)

-• Kaprun Museum
+- Kaprun Museum

-1) Burg Kaprun (must see)
+1) Burg Kaprun (Kaprun Castle) (must see)

 Kaprun Castle is rightfully the main landmark in the little town of Kaprun.
 Built on a cliff's edge, this medieval castle dates back to 12th century, using Roman principles of masonry.
 Finished in 1228, the castle was probably raised by either Falkensteins or Peilsteins, both noble Bavarian clans.
 In 1526, it was burned during village riots, but in 1600 it was rebuilt as we see it today.
 Over the centuries, it changed owners many times, but after WWII, the castle fell into decline, suffering neglect and deterioration.
 Finally in 1984, the castle was purchased by the Castle Club, transforming it into a famous cultural venue.
 Today, the Burg Kaprun is not only a location for weddings and conventions, but also hosts rock and folk concerts.
 Burg Kaprun is also famous for organizing medieval festivals, where visitors can observe and participate in medieval daily life, visit craft markets, enjoy jugglers and magicians entertaining crowds, or see knights fighting in sparring tournaments.

-2) Jakobskapelle
+2) Jakobskapelle (St. James's Chapel)

-The chapel of St. Jacob, located right near the Kaprun Castle, dates back to 1562.
+The chapel of Saint Jacob, located right near the Kaprun Castle, dates back to 1562.
 It was raised by the Diether Schedling family, who owned the castle at that time, and used to have a simple layout, Gothic in style.
 Today's Baroque appearance (with a pyramid-shaped roof, square windows and the interior design) was acquired during a reconstruction between 1734-1736.
 Unfortunately, the chapel greatly suffered during wartime, 1940-1943, being invaded and ravaged by Nazis 12 times.
 A complete restoration took place only between 1989-1994.
 The altarpiece was apparently already present before the 18th century restoration, as the year "1710" can be spotted on its side.
 The original paintings unfortunately have been lost, the present frescoes and motifs being restored from the parish church's collections.

-3) Vötters Fahrzeugmuseum (must see)
+3) Votters Fahrzeugmuseum (Votter's Vehicle Museum) (must see)

-4) St. Margaretha Pfarrkirche
+4) St. Margaretha Pfarrkirche (St. Margaret Parish Church)

-Located high up on a rocky hill, the St. Margaret Parish Church is visible from any point in town.
-Although its origins are unclear, the church emerged in the late Middle Ages, with the first written mention in 1409, already called St. Margaret.
+Located high up on a rocky hill, the Saint Margaret Parish Church is visible from any point in town.
+Although its origins are unclear, the church emerged in the late Middle Ages, with the first written mention in 1409, already called Saint Margaret.
 It must have always been a simple church, but in 1722 it was remodeled by adding a brick tower to its west.
 In 1885, the church received a Romanesque Franz Mauracher organ.
 In 1898, Joseph Mang completely redesigned the church, favoring the Neo-Romanesque-Gothic hybrid style.
 In the same year, the church was enlarged by moving walls and adding a three-bayed nave with a strongly narrowed sanctuary.
 The bell tower was made higher, coupled with arched windows and a triangular, pointed, helmet-like roof.
 By 1910, new stained glass-windows were added to the décor.
 The interior renovation in 1961 tried to reduce the overloaded design by removing the side altars, marble floor and decorative paintings.
 In 2009 some of them were brought back.

 5) Kaprun Museum